 Brendan Winters graduated from J.K.
 Mullen High School in Denver, Colorado in 2001 after winning the 5A State Championship and being named 1st team All-Tournament.

 After 5 years in Europe, Brendan decided to retire and work with Logan in and on Pro Skills Basketball year-round beginning in 2011.
-He now currently serves as the Director of PSB Charlotte, including PSB Select teams.
+He now currently serves as the Director of PSB Charlotte, including PSB Club teams.

 Brendan comes from a large family with two brothers and three sisters.
 His father, Brian, was a 2-time NBA All-Star with the Milwaukee Bucks and coach with over 20 years experience in college (Princeton), the NBA (Cavaliers, Hawks, Grizzlies, Nuggets, Warriors), and the WNBA (Fever).
 He currently works as a scout for the NBA’s Indiana Pacers.